felipecalgaro/polls-client/README.md

 # 🖊️ Polls Client

+## What I Learned

+- Advanced form validation including dynamically addable fields with Zod and React Hook Form
+- Real-time API connection using WebSocket
+- User identification via cookies
+  - This made possible for each vote to be remembered across user sessions

+## Overview

 This is the client portion of the Polls project, which is a platform where you can create a poll with multiple options, vote on one of them and see others voting in real-time.

 ## Table of Contents